-2.4.5.
-Remove the Standard.

-- 2.4.6.
-Place the weight to be tested on the balance pan, read the optical scale and record reading as $X_n$ .
+- 2.4.5 Remove the Standard. - 2.4.6 Place the weight to be calibrated on the balance pan, read the optical scale and record the reading as X_n .
 The error in the weight is the amount by which the indication deviates from the mid-scale reading.
-If the weight indication is more than the mid-scale value, the weight is heavy by the indicated difference; if the indication is less than the mid-scale value, the weight is light. - 2.4.7.
-After several weights have been tested (no more than 10 unknown weights may be tested without rechecking the standard or check standard), put the standard on the balance pan and record the reading.
+If the weight indication is more than the mid-scale value, the weight is heavy by the indicated difference; if the indication is less than the mid-scale value, the weight is light.
+E.g., A scale indication of 30.1 mg will indicate that the calibrated weight is 19.9 mg lighter than nominal. - 2.4.7 After several weights have been calibrated (no more than 10 unknown weights may be calibrated without rechecking the standard or check standard), put the standard on the balance pan and record the reading.
 The difference between this indication and the previous one for the standard indicates a balance drift.
 This drift will normally be very small.
-If the drift exceeds 5 % to 10 % (limits determined by the laboratory) of the tolerance applicable to the weights under test or affects a measurement result to the extent that a weight may be out of tolerance, the measurement should be repeated and more frequent checks of the standard should be made or a more appropriate procedure should be used.
+If the drift exceeds 5 % to 10 % (limits determined by the laboratory) of the tolerance applicable to the weights being calibrated or affects a measurement result to the extent that a weight may be out of tolerance, the measurement should be repeated and more frequent checks of the standard should be made or a more appropriate procedure should be used.
 The average drift may be monitored over time to be included as a component of the uncertainty; otherwise 5 % to 10 % of the applicable tolerance, as determined by the laboratory, as a rectangular distribution may be included in the uncertainty calculations.

-- 2.4.8.
-Readjust the optical scale at any time that a significant difference is observed when rechecking a standard. - 2.4.9.
-Calculate the mass correction for the unknown weights using the appropriate equation in Section 3. - 2.5.
-Procedure Option A1 Use of Single-Pan Mechanical Balance - 2.5.1.
-Select a reference standard of the same nominal value as the weight under test.
+- 2.4.8 Readjust the optical scale at any time that a significant difference is observed when rechecking a standard. - 2.4.9 Calculate the mass correction for the unknown weights using the appropriate equation in Section 3. - 2.5 Procedure Option A1, Use of Single-Pan Mechanical Balance - 2.5.1 Select a reference standard of the same nominal value as the weight being calibrated.
 Place the standard on the balance pan.
 Adjust the optical scale reading (See GMP No. 4) to midscale using uncalibrated tare weights and the balance's coarse and fine Zero controls.
 This setting must not be altered during a measurement sequence.
-Record the reading as $O_1$ . - 2.5.2.
-Add a sensitivity weight equal to approximately one-quarter full scale reading and record reading as $O_2$ . - 2.5.3.
-Calculate the value of a scale division using the equation in 3.2.
-If the sensitivity is within $\pm$ 2 % of nominal value (usual case) of the scale division), or another value < 2 % of nominal stated by the laboratory, the nominal value of a division may be used. - 2.5.4.
-Remove the sensitivity weight and re-adjust the optical scale to obtain a midscale indication, if the indication has changed from that set in 2.5.1. - 2.5.5.
-Remove the Standard. - 2.5.6.
-Place the weight to be tested on the balance pan, read the optical scale and record the indication as $X_n$ .
-The error in the weight is the amount by which the indication deviates from the mid-scale reading.
-If the weight indication is more than the mid-scale value, the weight is heavier than the standard by the indicated difference; if the indication is less than the mid-scale value, the weight is lighter than the standard. - 2.5.7.
-Monitor drift.
+Record the reading as O_1 . - 2.5.2 Add a sensitivity weight equal to approximately one-quarter full scale reading and record reading as O_2 . - 2.5.3 Calculate the value of a scale division using the equation in 3.2.
+If the sensitivity is within $\pm 2\%$ of nominal value (usual case) of the scale division), or another value < 2% of nominal stated by the laboratory, the nominal value of a division may be used. - 2.5.4 Remove the sensitivity weight and re-adjust the optical scale to obtain a midscale indication, if the indication has changed from that set in 2.5.1. - 2.5.5 Remove the Standard. - 2.5.6 Place the weight to be calibrated on the balance pan, read the optical scale, and record the indication as X_n .
+Using Eqn.
+(1) calculate the mass correction of the weight.
+The mass error is the deviation from the nominal value. - 2.5.7 Monitor drift.

-After several weights have been tested (no more than 10 unknown weights may be tested without rechecking the standard or check standard), put the standard on the balance pan and record the reading.
+After several weights have been calibrated (no more than 10 unknown weights may be calibrated without rechecking the standard or check standard), put the standard on the balance pan and record the reading.
 The difference between this indication and the previous one for the standard indicates a balance drift.
 Evaluate and account for drift per Section 2.8.